BenjaminTMilnes/XSDRSpecification/README.md

+### &lt;publication-date&gt;

+The &lt;publication-date&gt; element defines the date on which the document was published.
+If the document is a paper being submitted to a journal, the journal publishing the paper should set this field.

+The date should be in the format 'YYYY.MM.DD' - i.e. '2017.10.07'.
+Hours, minutes, and seconds should not be included.

 ### &lt;authors&gt;

 The &lt;authors&gt; is a container element for &lt;author&gt; elements.
 It should be contained within the main &lt;document&gt; element.
 There should only be one &lt;authors&gt; element per document.